mbnaidu/covid/README.md

-PDF-Page1
+# Ey Techathon Solve a billion challenge

+## Team members:

-1. GADIRAJU SANJAY VARMA
+### 1. GADIRAJU SANJAY VARMA

-2. KOKKIRALA DINESH VENKATA SAI
+### 2. KOKKIRALA DINESH VENKATA SAI

-3. GOPISETTI MADHU BABU
+### 3. GOPISETTI MADHU BABU

-4. JAVVADI VEERA VENKATA VAMSI KRISHNA
+### 4. JAVVADI VEERA VENKATA VAMSI KRISHNA

-5. REDDY HARI VENKATA HARSHA VARDHAN
+### 5. REDDY HARI VENKATA HARSHA VARDHAN

+## Problem  Statement

+  ### Three factors are leading to vaccine hesitancy in India, threatening health of its populationꟷ lack of awareness and guidance on vaccination and its benefits, rumours and misinformation on vaccination, and community non-inclusiveness in the vaccination effort.
+Making information dissemination fun, activity oriented and participatory is in the core of Gamification.